 Tony has lectured at Essex University and City University on their MBA programmes, at Singapore Telecommunications Academy, and on a number of British Telecom management programmes.
 He also chaired a two-year EEC (EU) study commission on telecommunications quality of service.

 Tony has an MBA and an MSc in Telecommunications Management, and is a Member of the British Institute of Management, a Fellow of the Chartered Institute of Marketing, Liveryman of the Worshipful Company of Marketors and a Freeman of the City of London.

 He is currently Chief Executive of the Sir John Cass Foundation, which was founded in 1748 and supports education for young people under the age of 25 in London through its grants programmes to individuals, schools, universities and organisations.

-Paul Samuel has over 25 years’ experience in the finance industry, at Barclays, Kleinwort Benson, Scottish Widows, Blackrock and most recently State Street.
-Paul has led business units and change projects in several different fields, including portfolio management, operations, supplier management, premises & facilities, business continuity planning, mergers & merger integration, IT development and HR.
+Paul Samuel is currently COO of Aprexo, a FinTech firm serving fund managers.
+Prior to this he worked for 25 years in the finance industry, at Barclays, Kleinwort Benson, Scottish Widows, BlackRock and State Street.
+Paul has led businesses and projects in many different fields, including portfolio management, operations, supplier management, premises and facilities, business continuity planning, mergers and merger integration, IT development and HR.

-Paul graduated from the University of Cambridge with a degree in Economics and is an Associate of the Institute of Financial Services.
-He was previously chair of the board of Camden Plus Credit Union and led its merger into London Mutual Credit Union.
+Paul graduated from the University of Cambridge with a degree in Economics and is a Fellow of the Royal Society of Arts and an Associate of the Institute of Financial Services.
+He was previously chair of the Board of Camden Plus Credit Union and led its merger into London Mutual Credit Union.